nimrashakoor/Flask-Blog/README.md

 Blog, and
 Contact Page

-# Langauges
+# Languages
-This project was priamrly written in Python(Flask), HTML, and CSS.
-With a great focus on Flask.
+This project was primarily written in Python (Flask), HTML, and CSS, with a great focus on Flask.